Preface

 Think about how to intelligently debug and test your program.
 Running immediately on the entire input gives you little insight on whether it is working (unless it is way off).
 To do this create separate memory tests (you can see the text format above) to ensure cache size, cache associativity, block size, and miss penalty are functioning correctly.
 You do not need to turn them in, but they will help tremendously.

 Simulations are not the same as hardware.
-If your tag only takes 16 bits, feel free to use an integer for that value.
-Other time-saving optimizations along these lines might be useful.
+If your tag only takes 16 bits, feel free to use a larger integer for that value, if that’s helpful.

 Submission